|Sgt. Raymond Phillip Mason

 Since his final resting place is unknown, Sgt.
 Raymond P. Mason's name appears on The Tablets of the Missing at the American Cemetery outside of Manila.
 He was awarded the Purple Heart, the Presidential Unit Citation and the Gold Star Citation.

-After the war, a member of B Company, LD Marrs, who was from Texas, came to Maywood and told Ray's mother how Ray was killed.
+After the war, a member of Ray's tank crew, LD Marrs, who was from Texas, came to Maywood and told Ray's mother how Ray was killed.
 It was this information about his death that was used to write his biography.